tzhenghao/MagicSnippets/README.md

 4. `encrypt.sh + decrypt.sh` - Shell scripts that contain wrapper GPG commands for
 encryption and decryption purposes.
 5. `clean-up.sh` - Shell script that deletes my `bash` and `zsh` history.
+6. `count-loc-in-repo.sh` - Count the number of lines of code in a particular repo.

 ## Support
 Please feel free to reach out to me if you have any questions/concerns.
 My email